jfpalchak/template-repo/README.md

 $ npm run build
 ```
   * Additionally, if you wish to:
-    1. Lint the JavaScript source code, you can do so by running the following command in the   application's root directory:
+    1. Lint the JavaScript source code, you can do so by running ESLint the following command in the   application's root directory:
     > `$ npm run lint`
     2. Run tests on the backend JavaScript with Jest, you can do so by running the following command in the application's root directory:
     > `$ npm run test`